extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 ## Configuring & playing the sampler {#playing-the-sampler}

+actually, just update the sampler doc, then link to the part when we're setting it up (but make note of the sampler name)

 loading things up (slots & banks) extra params to play (offset, etc) comments on use